-Mark Feeney Seeing memories with more than the mind's eye - Photography review in: The Boston Globe February 23, 2017
+Seeing memories with more than the mind's eye Photography review in: The Boston Globe February 23, 2017 by Mark Feeney

 The four shows currently at the Griffin Museum of Photography share a single title: "Legacy.
 Migration.
 Memory."
 They run through March 5.
 That rubric is a tall order, and in varying degrees it accurately describes each show.